-In aquifers overlying the Marcellus and Utica shale formations of northeastern Pennsylvania and upstate New York, Osborn et al., 2011 found systematic evidence of methane contamination of drinking water associated with shale gas extraction.
-For the 316000 wells analyzed in Alberta, 4.6% had leaks (Watson and Bachu, 2007, in Nygaard, 2010).
+In aquifers overlying the Marcellus and Utica shale formations of northeastern Pennsylvania and upstate New York, Osborn and others (2011) found systematic evidence of methane contamination of drinking water associated with shale gas extraction.
+For the 316000 wells analysed in Alberta, 4.6% had leaks (Watson and Bachu, 2007, in Nygaard, 2010).
 The main origin of groundwater contamination is as a result of accidental spills of fluids or solids at the surface.
-A review of publications on well leakage worldwide concluded that, "cased wells are more prone to leakage than drilled and abandoned wells, and injection wells are more prone to leakage than producing wells."
-(Nygaard, 2010).
-There is a risk that fracturing the rocks might ease the migration of naturally occurring toxic substances present in the subsurface, such as mercury, lead or arsenic (EPA, 2011b; EU, 2011).
+A review of publications on well leakage worldwide concluded that, "cased wells are more prone to leakage than drilled and abandoned wells, and injection wells are more prone to leakage than drilled and abandoned wells, and injection wells are more prone to leakage the migration of naturally occurring toxic substances present in the subsurface, such as mercury, lead or arsenic (EPA, 2011b; EU, 2011).

 Spills or leaks can also occur during the transport, mixing and storage of the water and flowback.
 Spills from pits have been widely reported due to a number of reasons, including improper lining of the pit or from storms.
-Between 2008 and 2010, Marcellus Shale gas drillers in Pennsylvania (USA)

-were cited for 1435 violations, 952 of which were considered "likely" to be detrimental to the environment (Gilliland, 2010).
+Between 2008 and 2010, Marcellus Shale gas drillers in Pennsylvania (USA) were cited for 1435 violations, 952 of which were considered "likely" to be detrimental to the environment (Gilliland, 2010).